Feature #1225

 efficiently render advanced lighting effects.

-#6 Updated by skyjake over 21 years ago
+Updated by skyjake about 22 years ago

 (originally posted by anonymous SF.net user)